Kamil201/My-Frontend-Mentor-Challenges/README.md

 # My-Frontend-Mentor-Challenges
-This repository contains my solutions to projects from the Frontend Mentor website during my whole learning path.
+This repository contains my own solutions to the projects from the Frontend Mentor website during my whole learning path.
 Frontend Mentor is a platform that provides tasks for practicing front-end skills by building real-world projects.

 ## Technologies